 4. Under the Networking tab, untick Internet Protocol version 6 (IPv6)& ensure Internet Protocol version 4 (IPv4) is checked > OK.

-When applications such as antivirus and VPN that run in the background conflict with Ubisoft, you end up facing Ubisoft Connect not working issue.
+When applications such as antivirus and VPN that run in the background conflict with Ubisoft, you end up facing Ubisoft Connect not working issues.
 To fix it, while playing Ubisoft games and using the Ubisoft Connect app, we suggest closing unwanted applications.

-Note: Never end programs you’re unfamiliar with.
+Note: Never end programs unknown to you.
 Doing so might create issues.

 1. Press Ctrl + Shift + Esc and open Task Manager.